On this page you will find a short explanation of the most important terms to understand information about artificial intelligence.

 Deep Learning (DL) is a subset of machine learning that’s based on artificial neural networks with representation learning.
 It models high-level abstractions in data through the use of multiple layers.
 In essence, deep learning is a technique for implementing machine learning.
 It is called “deep” learning because it makes use of deep neural networks, where “deep” refers to the number of layers in the network.
 Examples of deep learning applications include image recognition, natural language processing, and voice recognition.

-Generative AI (GenAI) refers to a type of artificial intelligence that can create new content.
+Generative AI (GenAI) refer to a type of artificial intelligence that can create new content.
 It is often associated with generative adversarial networks (GANs), a type of deep learning method.
 Generative AI can generate images, music, speech, or text that is similar to something it has been trained on.
 For instance, given a set of paintings, a generative AI model could create a new painting that is similar in style to the ones it has seen.

 In summary, deep learning is a subset of machine learning, and generative AI is a type of AI (often employing deep learning techniques) that is capable of creating new content.